DaveMielke/NBP/b2g/doc/UserInterface/PhysicalDescription/main.rst

 .. image:: b2g-left.jpg
   :align: right
-  :alt: [picture of left side showing host USB port]
+  :alt: [a picture of the left side]

 The earphone/microphone jack (3.5mm) is near the front of the left side.
 Standard cell phone earphones can be used.